SOLDES

 On paper, these discoveries should allow older athletes to progress in supposedly "impossible" activities like park skiing (think: jumps and tricks.)
 To see if theory worked in practice, Kotler conducted his own ass-on-the-line experiment in applied neuroscience and later-in-life skill acquisition: He tried to teach an old dog some new tricks.
 Recently, top pros have been performing well past a previously considered prime: World-class athletes such as Kelly Slater, the greatest surfer of all time, is winning competitions in his fifties; Tom Brady can beat players half his age.

 But what about the rest of us?Steven Kotler has been studying human performance for thirty years, and taught hundreds of thousands of people at all skill levels, age groups, and walks of life, how to achieve peak performance.
 Could his own advice work for him?Gnar Country is the chronicle of his experience pushing his own aging body past preconceived limits.
-It's a book about goals and grit and progression.
+It's a book about goals, grit and progression.

 It's an antidote for weariness that is inspiring, practical, and, often hilarious.
 It is about growing old and staying rad.
 It's a feverish reading experience that makes you put down the book, get out there, and move.
 Whether hurtling down a mountain side, running your first 10K race, or taking your career to new heights, Kotler challenges us to test ourselves, surpass our limits, and achieve our own impossible, whatever it might be.